 Research shows that exercise can help in reducing anxiety.
 Since anxiety is the full swing fight response in your body, natural physical exercise can help to end the fight response, because it contributes to a balance of the neurochemicals that cause anxiety.

 7. Anxiety Can be Inherited

 Most people that suffer from anxiety disorders inherited the condition from a family history.
 There are plenty of medical professionals and researchers that believe anxiety can actually be inherited, although there are others who don’t believe in this case.

 8. Anxiety Can be Treated and Managed

-The good news about anxiety disorder is that it can be effectively treated and managed.
+The good news about an anxiety disorder is that it can be effectively treated and managed.
 To treat anxiety, you can use various ways like; medication, coping strategies, therapy like yoga, acupuncture, and meditation, as well as psychotherapy.
-You can use either one of these treatments or a combination of them for treating anxiety condition.
+You might also want to think about using Kava, a natural supplement which is well known for its calming and euphoric effects.
+If you are interested in learning more about kava, you might find the articles on this Kava Wikipedia style site to be useful.
+You can use either one of these treatments or a combination of them for treating an anxiety condition.

 9. It is Normal to Experience Anxiety